GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 .. _-A:

 **-A**\ *alpha*\ [**+o**]
-    Get a constant alpha (0-1), or a grid (0-1) or image (0-255, which we normalize to 0-1 with alphas.
-The alphas are considered to be transparencies, meaning 0 represents opaque and 1 means 100% transparency.
-The final image will have a transparency layer add based on these values.
-If a grid is given then NaN nodes are assumed to be transparent.
-Fully opaque nodes have zero values.
-If your constant or grid values are opacities instead transparencies, append modifier **+o** and assume a NaN or 1 means 100% opacity.
+    Get a constant alpha (0-1), or a grid (0-1 or NaN) or image (0-255, which we normalize to 0-1).
+The alphas are considered to be transparencies, so that 0 means opaque pixels and 1 (or NaN) means 100% transparency *t*.
+The output image will have a transparency layer added based on these values.
+Fully opaque nodes must be zero.
+If your constant or grid represent opacity (*o*) instead of transparency, append modifier **+o** and we assume a NaN or 1 means 100% opacity, and of course *t* = 1 - *o*.

 .. _-C1: